 The new government appointed in May 2017 aimed to curtail state capture, and to strengthen democracy and the rule of law.
 However, numerous economic and political challenges remain.
 Although some progress has been made to prepare the economy for competition in the EU common market, it still suffers from weaknesses in education and innovation and gaps in investment (e.g., in infrastructure).
 North Macedonia remains overburdened with an unwieldy public administration.
 The government has increased transparency and accountability and started to involve more stakeholders in policy‑making, but more work is needed to increase professionalism, transparency, efficiency and equality in the public administration.
 Likewise, strong political will for the difficult judiciary reforms seems to be lacking among the government’s coalition partners.

 The long-standing name dispute with Greece, which impeded EU and NATO integration, was resolved on June 12, 2018 with the Prespa Agreement.
-Macedonia agreed to change its constitutional name to the Republic of North Macedonia, define its citizens as “Macedonians/citizens of the Republic of North Macedonia” and continue calling its language Macedonian.
+The country agreed to change its constitutional name to the Republic of North Macedonia, define its citizens as “Macedonians/citizens of the Republic of North Macedonia” and continue calling its language Macedonian.
 These changes were translated into constitutional amendments, which were approved by two-thirds of parliament.
 As result of the successful ratification of the agreement by both parliaments, the Accession Protocol for North Macedonia to NATO was signed by the representatives of NATO member states on February 6, 2019.

 A largely unsuccessful privatization process in the 1990s set the scene for a free market economy but left many unemployed and socially excluded.
 Over the years, the country managed to maintain macroeconomic stability and grow reserves; however, it grappled with low growth rates up to the mid-2000s.
 A Euro-Atlantic perspective, solid macroeconomic data and a new technocratic government in 2006 brought higher foreign investments and growth.
 However, the positive development was short-lived.
-Even though the government managed to prevent negative consequences from the financial and economic crisis in 2008 and continued to make considerable efforts to promote Macedonia as an investment destination, rule of law failures endanger the viability of economic reforms.
+Even though the government managed to prevent negative consequences from the financial and economic crisis in 2008 and continued to make considerable efforts to promote North Macedonia as an investment destination, rule of law failures endanger the viability of economic reforms.
 In addition, internal and external debt increased along with social transfers and unproductive public spending, which brought into question the sustainability of the economic model.
 Some of these trends have been reversed since the change of government in 2017.

 The state has a monopoly on the use of force in its territory.
 Government institutions control the entire territory of the country and there are no organized armed groups contesting the legitimacy of the state’s monopoly.
 The implementation of the Ohrid Framework Agreement (OFA), which brought a peaceful resolution to the imminent civil war in 2001, largely subdued the interethnic conflict and contributed to consolidation of the state’s monopoly on use of force.
 The clash between an armed group of ethnic Albanians and police on May 9 and 10, 2015 in Divo Naselje that left eight police officers and 14 combatants dead was resolved in court on November 2, 2017.
 Nearly all the surviving combatants were sentenced to very long prison sentences.
-In court, they used nationalist Albanian/Kosovan rhetoric, threatening revenge and that there would be no peace in Macedonia.
+In court, they used nationalist Albanian/Kosovan rhetoric, threatening revenge and that there would be no peace in the country.
 However, their exact motivations still remain unclear.
 The media has speculated that then-ruling officials wanted controlled instability and lured in “guns-for-hire” from Kosovo to avert attention from a wiretapping scandal that revealed the government’s gross abuse of power.

 After the 2016 parliamentary elections led to the change of government, 22 “patriotic associations” were formed in opposition to it.
 Members of the associations, sporting pseudo-military outfits and oversized Orthodox crosses, support the VMRO-DPMNE (of ousted prime minister Gruevski) and promised protests against new coalition government, using both non-violent and violent means.
 These associations were involved in protests led by an informal movement called For United Macedonia seeking to prevent the formation of a new government headed by Zoran Zaev, who alleged accepted the Tirana Platform – a list of demands by ethnic Albanian parties behind Zaev’s parliamentary majority.
 On April 27, 2017, upon the election of a new president of parliament, a mob of mostly masked protesters broke through a police cordon and entered parliament.
 Shouting and throwing chairs, the protesters attacked members of parliament, including Prime Minister Zaev.